DominikVincent/eventbasedcameras/CameraEvalTestSetup.md

 We also made sure to not have an immideate background that would also get illuminated by the camera, the wall being 3.5 meter back from the flashed area.
 We wanted to use the same lens with the same settings and the same tripod on every sensor, however we ran into compatibility issues.
 The lens we used on the prophesee camera was its default lens TODO (prophesee 640), with the settings open maxed out and distance maxed out.
-For the celex, davis and the DVXplorer we instead used the DVXplorer default lens (TODO) with maximum open and near settings.
+For the celex we used the default celex lens (todo) that is quite telescopic with max far settings and max open (this caused issues  were).
+On davis and the DVXplorer we instead used the DVXplorer default lens (TODO) with maximum open and near settings.
 We did however tweak wide/tele in order to achieve the sharp image that we ideally require, the Prophesee cameras lens lacked this setting and was sharp at the settings we tested it at.

 Height of the tripod was about 10cm to the bottom of the camera housing.
 We then flashed the built-in phone flashlight of a samsung a50 phone at a periodicity of 10hz, having it stay lit for about 1/4 of the time and be turned off for the rest using a phone app. (should we say that the lightsource doesnt matter?)